Overview

 Adding Actions

-Use the Rule Actions list on the right-hand side of the Rule Criteria page to add actions to your rule, as well as any required settings.
-If you’re adding an email or notification action, the settings for controlling recipients will appear once the Rule Action record has been saved.
+Actions define what happens when a rule's criteria are met.
+Use the Rule Actions list on the right-hand side of the Rule Criteria page to add actions to your rule, along with any required settings.
+If you're adding an email or notification action, the settings for controlling recipients will appear once the Rule Action record has been saved.

-The Rulebook makes it possible to automate alerts for any record in Practifi easily.
-Still, in other product features that create record templates, like Processes, Task Templates and Deliverables, the automation works best when deeply integrated into the feature.
-To do so, Process, Task Template and Deliverable Type record pages contain a Rule-Based Actions section to provide an intuitive way to include automated alerts as part of each record.
+The Rulebook enables you to automate alerts for any record in Practifi.
+For features that use record templates, such as Processes, Task Templates, and Deliverables, automation works best when it is embedded directly within those templates.
+Process Type, Task Template, and Deliverable Type record pages each include a Rule-Based Actions section that provides an intuitive way to attach automated alerts to a template without configuring them separately in the Rulebook.

 Considerations